Robert904/pymumble/README.md

 in the pyopus and pycelt directories, there is a basic Makefile that should compile the library and create the loadable compiled Python module at the correct place.
 You have to edit these Makefiles to select your environment (Linux or Mingw)
+If your cython installation use PIC compiled libraries, you will also hav to uncomment the "CONFIGURE_OPTS = "--with-pic" line.
+You'll know if you get compilation error like "relocation R_X86_64_32S against `.rodata' can not be used when making a shared object; recompile with -fPIC"...  no idea how to check that automatically...

 Issues
 ------